ptorres001/cluster_gentrification_new_york/README.md

 The introduction of more recent data would allow us to take a closer look at the Bronx.
 Which is the least gentrified borough as of the current time.

+# Presentation

+If you would like to look at the deck for this project.
+Please go [here](https://github.com/ptorres001/cluster_gentrification_new_york/blob/master/Final_Project_Torres.pdf)